 Restrict the private use of fireworks to agreed traditional dates (i.e. November 5th, New Year's Eve, Chinese New Year and Diwali).
 These dates are already recognised as being exceptional in the fireworks regulations and we believe that the existing prohibition on sales at all other times could and should be extended to include use as well.

 Reduce maximum permitted decibels for private use

-We would like to see the maximum permitted noise level of fireworks for public sale reduced to 97 decibels.
+We want to see the maximum permitted noise level of fireworks for public sale reduced to 90 decibels.
 Noise level studies have indicated that this level - equivalent to a car door slamming - is likely to minimise distress to animals.

 All public firework displays to be licensed